0smic/Vimgo/README.md

 # smooth
-firefox extensions, shortcut for search engine shortcut
+firefox extensions, shortcut for search engine.
+You can use of j/k to select the results in the search click enter to enter in the website.